 Cheffy had arranged for a tour of Hotel Luna, a block away from Calle Crisologo.
 Touted as the first and only museum hotel in the country, it delivered the goods.
 The building itself was antique built in 1882.
 A 20-foot mural by Rene Robles adorned an entire wall.
 Artworks by Filipino masters, dead AND alive (think Luna, Abueva, BenCab, Orlina) were displayed in several halls and corridors.
 We checked out some rooms that evoked bedrooms of centuries past.
 The pool was almost private – in the middle of an inner courtyard – if not for several floors of rooms opening up to its full view.

 Alas, it was a long day AND a long way.
 Our guide did her best in showing and telling, but I was exhausted beyond any absorption and retention of historical information.
 It called for another visit or even a stay.
 We capped the evening with a dinner of bagnet before making our way back to Perfy’s hometown.

 Our drive back to Tarlac and to Manila the next day was the trippiest of trips for Ki.
 He guzzled electrolytes and had to stop several times for toilet breaks.
-In the final leg of the epic road trip, he just slumped under a palm tree in a pit stop along NLEx.
-Pooped from pooping.
+In the final leg of the epic road trip, he was pooped from pooping and just slumped under a palm tree in a pit stop along NLEx.
 I had to give it to Ki – driving with running bowels all the way to the finish line made him a LEGEND!